GaloisInc/BESSPIN-GFE/README.md

    configured to have 8 data bits, 2 stop bits, no parity bits, and a baud rate of 115200.

-4. In a new shell, run gdb with `riscv32-unknown-elf-gdb $GFE_REPO/FreeRTOS-mirror/FreeRTOS/Demo/RISC-V_Galois_P1/main_blinky.elf`, where `main_blinky` should be the name of the demo you have compiled and want to run.
+4. In a new shell, run GDB with `riscv64-unknown-elf-gdb $GFE_REPO/FreeRTOS-mirror/FreeRTOS/Demo/RISC-V_Galois_P1/main_blinky.elf`, where `main_blinky` should be the name of the demo you have compiled and want to run.

-5. Once gdb is open, type `target remote localhost:3333` to connect to OpenOCD.
-OpenOCD should give a message that it has accepted a gdb connection.
+5. Once GDB is open, type `target remote localhost:3333` to connect to OpenOCD.
+OpenOCD should give a message that it has accepted a GDB connection.

-   Load the FreeRTOS elf file onto the processor with `load`.
+   Load the FreeRTOS ELF file onto the processor with `load`.
 To run, type `c` or `continue`.

 6. When you've finished running FreeRTOS, make sure to reset the SoC